 It’s also home to the jaw-dropping Prague Metronome, built on the former site of Joseph Stalin’s Monument.

-You will see the Hanavsky Pavilion to the right of the metronome.
-This cast-iron building was built after the Prague Jubilee Exhibition in 1891, offering stunning views of the city.
-This urban park is a famous spot for leisure, hiking, recreation, and outdoor sports.
+You will see the Hanavsky Pavilion to the right of the Metronome.
+This cast-iron building was built after the Prague Jubilee Exhibition in 1891, offering stunning city views.
+This urban park is famous for leisure, hiking, recreation, and outdoor sports.

 See Related: Top Free Travel Magazines

 Address: Karlův most, 110 00 Praha 1, Czechia

 The Old Town Tower Bridge is a Gothic monument on one end of the famous Charles Bridge, designed by prominent architect Petr Parler.

 Constructed as a guard tower against northern invaders under the command of Emperor Charles IV, this magnificent structure was built in the mid-14th Century after the foundation stone for Charles Bridge was laid.

 While initially served a military purpose, the Old Town Bridge Tower was also designed as a triumphal arch through which Czech royalty used to pass during coronation processions.